|Summer Adventures at Cornucopia Lodge|

 Lodge Trail Rides

-2-1/2 hours.
-Enjoy Pine creek while seeing the historic sites of the Queen of West stamp mill and Baker stamp mill.
+About an 2-1/2 hour ride.
+Enjoy Pine creek while seeing the historic sites of the Queen of West stamp mill.
 Pine Creek was a major source of gold in the boom times of Cornucopia.
-Visit the Cornucopia Ghost Town page on this website to learn more about local mining history.

 6 hours.
 Ride through several alpine meadows as you climb up into the Wallowa Mountains below timberline.
-Picnic lunch.
-For more information about the amazing country you'll ride through, visit the About Cornucopia Lodge page on this website.
+Picnic lunch included.

-5 hours.
+About an 5 hour ride.
 Ride to the ghost town of Cornucopia, then ride up Cornucopia Mountain to the mine manager's house.
-Ride to the ruins of the Last Chance mine with stunning views of the valley below.
+Ride to the ruins of the Union Companion mine.
 Snacks included.
-Visit the Cornucopia Ghost Town page on this website to learn more about local mining history.

-8 hours.
+An all day ride, about 8 hours.
 Ride into the Eagle Cap Wilderness following East Fork Creek, then down into the drop dead gorgeous Norway Basin, a high alpine glacial basin in the Wallowa Mountains with a creek running out of it.
-During lunch stop at our Norway camp, look around an old gold mine.
+During lunch stop at Norway, look around an old gold mine.

-8 hours.
-Ride up Pine Creek while seeing historic sites of the Queen of West stamp mill and Baker mill.
+An all day ride, about 8 hours.
+Ride up Pine Creek while seeing historic sites of the Queen of West stamp mill.
 Then ride up the mountain to Pine Lakes.
 Pine Lakes are glacial formed lakes and covered with ice six months of the year.
-Picnic lunch.
-For more information about the amazing country you'll ride through, visit the About Cornucopia Lodge page on this website.
+Picnic lunch included.